Wednesday, April 5, 2017

 • Infant Baptism:

 -The Roman Catholic, Eastern Orthodox, and various Protestant churches advocate the practice of baptizing babies.
-They believe that the ritual itself removes the stain of original sin.
+It is maintained that the ritual itself removes the stain of original sin.

 *There is no command or example of infant baptism found in the New Testament.
 The consistent pattern of those who get baptized in biblical history is believing on the gospel and repenting of sins beforehand (Mark 1:15; 16:15-16; Acts 2:37-41; 8:12; 36-37; 16:14-15; 30-33; 18:8).